Pluto 8: The Greatest Robot in History

 CONTENT WARNINGS

-We're currently reading Pluto, which contains scenes of gore, violence, bodily fluids, racism, terrorism, death, suicide, weapons/guns, war, civilian and child casualties (and other war related trauma), the Ku Klux Klan, modern US politics, and bugs.
+We're currently reading Pluto, which contains scenes of gore, violence, bodily fluids, racism, terrorism, death, suicide, weapons/guns, war, civilian and child casualties, war related trauma, the Ku Klux Klan, modern US politics, bugs, child abandonment, and parental trauma.
 Please proceed with caution!